pnp/powershell/documentation/Set-PnPSiteClassification.md

   * Microsoft Graph API : One of Directory.Read.All, Directory.ReadWrite.All (see description below)

-Allows placing a classic site classification on the current site
+Allows placing a classic site classification on the current site.

 ## SYNTAX